MartinDoesCodingStuff/CAfE/README.md

 - Encode waveforms using the least amounts of bytes possible.
 - Create an Assembly-like language that can generate valid files from text-based source code files (probably stupid).

+## Folders
+- docs/full - Full documentation.
+- docs/version-0 - Where the current reference implentation is based on, the same but without some instructions and header fields.
+Appended to docs/full after approval.

 ## Conclusion
 This is not the best way to encode audio data (as many others also have talked about [here](docs/attempts.md)).
 Therefore, this is considered "cromulent" or totally acceptable.